giannilmbd/dynare/doc/manual/source/the-model-file.rst

        that lead to oscillations between regiems and may be prevented by allowing for a small buffer in regime transitions.
 Default: not enabled.

+    .. option:: simul_periodic_solution_threshold = INTEGER

+       Maximum difference allowed between regimes in the periodic loop.
+A value of 1 means the duration of a constrained regime can change by at most 1 period; otherwise, the periodic solution is rejected.
+       Default: 1.

+    .. option:: simul_periodic_solution_strict
+                simul_periodic_solution_strict = BOOLEAN

+       Enforce strict acceptance of a periodic solution consistent with ``simul_periodic_solution_threshold``.
+When disabled, a periodic solution is accepted if at least one forward path of regimes within the periodic loop does not violate constraints in expectation.
+       Default: true.

     .. option:: simul_debug

        Provide additional debugging information during solving.
 Default: not enabled.

+    .. rubric:: Smoother options

     .. option:: smoother_periods = INTEGER